jupyter/jupyter.github.io/privacy.md

 Jupyter has a [community page](https://jupyter.org/community) that recommends mailing lists, forums, chat rooms, and videoconference calls for users to meet and discuss Jupyter software.
-Some of these communities are managed by third-party companies not directly affiliated with Project Jupyter or NumFOCUS.
+Some of these communities are managed by third-party companies not directly affiliated with Project Jupyter.

 You should not need to create an account on any on those platforms to _read_ any public content.
 You do not need to create an account on any community